-Summary: This post introduces how to boot Mac to Disk Utility and use it, in case you misuse Disk Utility and bring problems like data loss and Mac not booting up.
-You can also open Disk Utility in Recovery Mode to fix some issues.
+Summary: This post introduces how to boot Mac to Disk Utility and use it, in case you misuse Disk Utility and bring problems like data loss and Mac not booting up. iBoysoft Data Recovery for Mac will help you restore data from lost volumes, corrupted hard drives, etc.

 Many people are looking for good third-party disk management tools.
 But compared with those paid software, Disk Utility is more reliable as it's built inside the Mac operating system.
 In addition to normal disk management, it can launch from the Mac recovery boot drive as a recovery tool.
 This helps a lot when Mac won't start.

 Usually, only 3 steps are required to boot to Disk Utility.